IamSaiyam/IamSaiyam/README.md

 - 📫 How to reach me **saiyamhk@gmail.com📧**

 - 💡Fun Fact about me **Heard of Mobile Applications?
-I can developing them.📱**
+I can develop them.📱**

 <h3 align="left">Connect with me:</h3>
 <p align="left">